 When a child transfers to another school, the DSP should inform the receiving school within five school days that a child protection/safeguarding file exists.
 The receiving school should routinely ask the previous school if a child protection/safeguarding file exists, for all transfers.
-The original child protection/ safeguarding file must be passed on either by hand or sent recorded delivery, separate from the child's main school file, within five school days from notification.
+The original child protection/ safeguarding file must be passed on either by hand or sent recorded delivery if in paper, transferred securely if using an online system and sent separately from the child's main school file, within five school days from notification.
 Care must be taken to ensure confidentiality is maintained and the transfer process is as safe as possible.
 Parents should never be used as couriers for such files.